Japan Real Estate Depreciation: The 4-Year Strategy

 You don’t need another listing.
 You need a blueprint.

-If you are earning significantly in Japan or looking to enter the market with a tax-efficient entry point, the “Chikufu” strategy in Niigata is your best first move.
+If you earn significant income in Japan or are entering the market with a tax-efficient strategy, the Chikufu approach in Niigata is a powerful first move.

-It details the acquisition cost, the renovation budget, and the exact depreciation schedule filed with the National Tax Agency.
+It details acquisition costs, renovation allocation, and a case-specific depreciation schedule filed with the National Tax Agency.

 [Download the Confidential Case Study]